-A snap shot of Lewis & Clark’s College of Arts and Sciences compiled from various official Institutional Research reports.
-Additional information for some pieces is available to view by following the navigation links on the right.
-For accessibility, see written data at the bottom of the page.
+A snapshot of Lewis & Clark’s College of Arts and Sciences compiled from various official Institutional Research reports.
+For accessibility, see written data below links.

-College of Arts and Sciences Enrollment (as of October 1, 2016, the official reporting date)
+College of Arts and Sciences Enrollment (as of October 1, 2016, the official census and reporting date)

 Undergraduate Enrollment: 2134 total, 2033 degree seeking; Degree Seeking Students by Class level: 506 New First Year, 50 New Transfer Students, 46 continuing first year level students, 534 continuing sophomores level students, 470 continuing junior level students, 426 continuing senior level students; Percentage of students who live on campus: 99% of first year CAS students, 69% of all degree seeking CAS students, 67% of all CAS students; Varsity Athletics Participation: 18%; Gender breakdown: 62% female; 38% male; First Generation Students: 13%; Federal Pell eligible: 19%; TCK: 132 (6.5% of degree seeking student body); Racial & Ethnicity breakdown: 24% Students of Color.
 American Indian/Alaska Native 21 (1.03%), Asian American 122 (6%), Black or African American 47 (2.31%), Hispanic or Latino 214 (10.53%), Native Hawaiian/Pacific Islander 10 (.49%), Race or Ethnicity Unknown 106 (5.21%), Two or more races 70 (3.44%), White 1339 (65.86%)